Churcher's College: History

 From 1946 to 1964 Broadlands, opposite the college grounds in Ramshill, was the preparatory school for Churcher's.
 It was Grade II listed in 1949.

 For much of the 20th century Churcher's College operated as a voluntary aided grammar school.
 In 1979, Hampshire County Council decided to cease to maintain the college, which became an independent fee-paying school.
 The school's expanding population (by the mid-20th century the school educated some 400 boys, of whom about a quarter boarded in three separate houses: Mount House, Ramshill House and School house) has necessitated the addition of a number of modern buildings alongside the original 1881 buildings.

 Girls were first admitted to the Sixth Form in 1980, and the school became fully co-educational in 1988.

 In 1993 the school purchased Moreton House School in Petersfield, which became Churcher's College Junior School.
 Following an unsuccessful attempt to relocate in Petersfield, the school eventually purchased an existing school campus in Liphook (Littlefield's School), which from 2003 became the junior school's new site.

+Head

-Simon Williams has been headmaster since 2004.
+Simon Williams has been headmaster since 2004, having succeeded Geoffrey Buttle.
+He is retiring in 2026 and his successor will be Will Scott.